18F/identity-terraform/dnssec/README.md

 - https://github.com/hashicorp/terraform/issues/3116
 - https://github.com/hashicorp/terraform/issues/30937

+### Recommended: IAM Policy to Prevent Deletion/Disablement Of Resources

+While the resources for KMS/KSK keys, aliases, and DNSSEC status itself don't currently have lifecycle blocks applied, we instead recommend creating and implmenting an IAM policy that uses an explicit **Deny** against any actions that could delete/disable the resources involved in this module, i.e.:

+- deactivation/deletion of KSK(s) / the respective KMS key(s)
+- disabling DNSSEC signing
+- deleting the Hosted Zone itself

+This IAM policy can then be attached to roles/users/groups as desired -- as an example, it could be one of the `custom_policy_arns` used when [creating roles via the `iam_assumerole` module (also in this repo!)](https://github.com/18F/identity-terraform/tree/main/iam_assumerole)

-***Additionally:*** While the resources for KMS/KSK keys, aliases, and DNSSEC status itself don't currently have lifecycle blocks applied, the `DNSSecDisablePrevent` IAM policy -- conditionally created, with `var.protect_resources` set to `true` -- has `lifecycle { prevent_destroy = true }`, thus requiring an additional Terraform operation to reverse said lifecycle rule if needing to delete the policy.
-This is an extra safeguard to help prevent resource removals/deletions, and will (most likely) be left in place if/when lifecycle rule interpolation is supported.
+For even MORE protection, that policy CAN include a `lifecycle { prevent_destroy = true }` rule.
+Using this will require an additional Terraform operation to reverse said lifecycle rule if needing to delete the policy.
+This is an extra safeguard to help prevent resource removals/deletions, and you may want to still leave it in place even if/when lifecycle rule interpolation in Terraform is supported.

 ## Example Implementation